Weighing the Pros and Cons of User-Generated Content for Marketing

 Also called consumer-generated media (CGM) or consumer-generated content (CGC), user-generated content (UGC) is any content created by and for customers or end-users.
 UGC can be user reviews, Instagram photos or other social media images, video, blogs, audio, or other forms of media, made publicly available to inform other buyers about your product or service.

 Proponents argue that consumers perceive UGC as more trustworthy than traditional advertising because it’s seen as unbiased.
 Still, successful UGC campaigns must include careful considerations for legal ownership of content, as well as content moderation to ensure that your brand’s integrity and image are well reflected.
-So, what are the pros and cons of UGC?
+So, what are the advantages of user-generated content?
 Here are a few.

 - UGC can help build trust.